daniel-d7/mongodb2gcs/README.md

 # MongoDB to Google Cloud Storage Pipeline

-A high-performance pipeline for transferring massive datasets (41+ trillion records) from MongoDB to Google Cloud Storage with parallel processing, progress tracking, and error handling.
+A high-performance pipeline for transferring massive datasets (41+ million records) from MongoDB to Google Cloud Storage with parallel processing, progress tracking, and error handling.

 ## Features